 Driving Program

 Baton Rouge Rehab Hospital offers the only comprehensive driving evaluation in Baton Rouge.
 Our van is equipped with an entry ramp, which allows our wheelchair users easy access to the driver's seat, hand controls, left foot accelerator, various steering devices and modifications for secondary controls.
-We have the capability to complete post assessment training for modifications with our Certified Driving Rehab Specialist (CDRS)
+We have the capability to complete post assessment training for modifications with our Driving Specialist

 We provide services to all patients - ambulatory, wheelchairbound, amputees, post neurologic injury, etc.